 Statistics on the developments over time of the main economic indicators are available as Excel files in the statistical tables published in the section Survey results.

-Version 10.0 of the historical database is updated and includes a set of new variables (the previous version of the archive, version 9.1, is available on request).
+Version 11.3 of the historical database is updated and includes a set of new variables (the previous versions of the archive are available on request).